 First in Chicago: a History of Saint Xavier University, by Joy Clough, RSM (Sisters of Mercy)

-This book is also found in our paper collection at LD4865.S32 C56 1997
+The paper book is found in our paper collection at LD4865.S32 C56 1997:

 The Saint Xavier College self study : the liberal education of the Christian person : a progress report compiled by the combined faculties of Saint Xavier College and related elementary and secondary schools, submitted to the director of the Fund for the Advancement of Education.